Samsung Galaxy Fold: Delay

 After reports surfaced that Samsung had postponed a Chinese launch event and that review units' inner display was breaking, Samsung announced on April 22 that the launch (originally set for April 26) had been delayed indefinitely while they work to fix the issue, with plans to announce the new release date sometime within the coming weeks and that the defective review units are being recalled.
 Samsung later announced that Galaxy Fold pre-orders would automatically be cancelled if the device had not been shipped by May 31, and the customer had not otherwise confirmed their order.
 On May 24, 2019, U.S. retailer Best Buy cancelled all pre-orders.
 AT&T subsequently cancelled pre-orders on June 13, 2019, announcing that it would issue refunds, as well as complimentary US$100 bill credits.

 CNET drew comparisons between the postponement and the battery-related recalls of the Galaxy Note 7.
 On a test by CNET, the Galaxy Fold's hinge only lasted for 120,000 folds (equivalent to 3 years of use) out of the advertised 200,000 folds (equivalent to 5 years of use).

 On July 24, 2019, Samsung announced that it was now targeting a September release, and detailed design changes intended to help reinforce the screen and protect the hinge.
 Caps were added on the top and bottom of the hinge area, and the protective layer was extended under the bezel to prevent accidental removal.
 Samsung also added extra layers of metal under the screen.
 Samsung also stated that it had reduced the space between the hinge and body of the device.

 Samsung issued more detailed care instructions with the new release, advising users against placing items or adhesives on the screen, pressing the screen with hard objects, exposure to liquids or small particles, removing the protective layer, and also warning about placing the phone near items sensitive to magnets.
 The Verge remarked that the new instructions were akin to "a pharmaceutical ad that has to disclose dozens of side effects".
 In the United States, select retailers and Samsung stores offered a “Premier Service” for the device, including an orientation session post-purchase, a dedicated customer support line specific to Galaxy Fold-related issues, and the ability to purchase a one-time screen replacement out-of-warranty from one of the aforementioned outlets for US$149 (however, the device still carries a standard one-year warranty).

+Luxury model

 A version of the device was released exclusively for China Telecom, marketed as the Galaxy W20 5G with a faster Snapdragon 855+ processor and a unique white finish.
 The W20 went on sale on December 12, 2019; it is available in two colors (Space Silver and Cosmos Black).